lats1980/fw-nrfconnect-nrf/applications/serial_lte_modem/doc/slm_description.rst

    This option configures the application to accept AT commands ending with carriage return and line feed.

+.. option:: CONFIG_SLM_DATAMODE_HWFC - UART HWFC for data mode

+   This option specifies requiring UART hardware flow control for data mode or not.
+   By default, UART hardware flow control is required.

+.. option:: CONFIG_SLM_DATAMODE_TERMINATOR - Pattern string to terminate data mode

+   This option specifies a pattern string to terminate data mode.
+   Default pattern string is "+++".

+.. option:: CONFIG_SLM_DATAMODE_SILENCE - Silence time to exit data mode

+   This option specifies the time (in seconds) of UART silence before and after the pattern string used to exit data mode.
+Default value is 1s.

 .. option:: CONFIG_SLM_SUPL_SERVER - SUPL server

    This option specifies the SUPL server to use for retrieving SUPL A-GPS data.